Skip to main content

 Landowners and farmers play a vital role in shaping Suffolk’s biodiversity.
 Whether you manage arable land, permanent pasture, woodland, or wetland, understanding what wildlife your land supports – and where opportunities exist to enhance it – is increasingly important for stewardship schemes, planning decisions, and Biodiversity Net Gain.
 SBIS can provide the evidence base to help you make informed decisions and demonstrate the ecological value of your land.

-How to use SBIS data
+How SBIS data can help you